Frederick S. Bacon

 Frederick Stanley Bacon (February 27, 1877 – March 16, 1961) was an American football coach and lawyer.
 He served as the head football coach at Trinity College in Hartford, Connecticut in 1902, compiling a record of 0–4.
 Bacon was an 1899 graduate of Trinity.
-He also earned degree from Yale Law School and worked as a attorney for the state highway department in Connecticut.
+He also earned degree from Yale Law School and worked as an attorney for the state highway department in Connecticut.